Search Knowledge Base by Keyword

 On a Windows server, check the application log (Start | Programs | Administrative Tools | Event Viewer) for application-related errors.

 Tip: The event logs are always a good place to start in troubleshooting server problems.
-In addition to the application logs, Windows NT/2000/.NET servers provide the system and security logs and additional logs (such as DNS and Directory Services) when specific server services are installed.
+In addition to the application logs, Windows Server 2019 and Windows Server 2022 servers provide the system and security logs and additional logs (such as DNS and Directory Services) when specific server services are installed.
 The Error, Warning, and Information messages in the logs can be your best clues in determining what went wrong.

 6. Paper chase: Troubleshooting print server problems